AI Automation · Scaling

 Routing layer

-n8n gives technical teams a self-hostable routing layer with code steps alongside visual nodes.
-It handles complex suppression logic, error queuing, and multi-step AI agent routing that outgrows standard no-code connectors.
+n8n gives technical teams a self-hostable routing layer combining code steps with visual nodes.
+Handles complex suppression logic, error queuing, and multi-step AI routing that outgrows standard no-code connectors.

 Self-hostable Code + visual 500+ integrations